ibm-cloud-docs/billing-usage/invoice_faqs.md

 In addition, depending on your account type, your usage is incurred and reflected differently on your invoice.
 For more information, see [Invoicing for different account types](/docs/billing-usage?topic=billing-usage-understand-invoices#different-acct-invoice).

+## How can I pay my invoice as a purchase order customer?
+{: #po-fol-customer}

+You can make payments by bank transfer, bank receipt, a check quoting the invoice number(s), or by credit card in some countries.
+You can find bank account information for remittance on your invoice.
+For customers in Canada and the United States, you can pay online through [Invoices@IBM](https://www.ibm.com/support/customer/invoices/welcome){: external}.
+If you have questions about your invoices and payments, [submit a request](https://www.ibm.com/support/pages/node/6415743){: external} for help.

+For more information, see [Invoices & Orders](https://www.ibm.com/support/pages/node/6416073#rm10){: external}.